ResonantGeoData/RD-WATCH/INGESTION.md

 ```

 To create a new performer, you can make a separate POST request to the API.
-The following JSON is an example of data to be used to create a `model-run`:
+The following JSON is an example of data to be used to create a `performer`:

 ```jsonc
 // performer.json